10 Examples for Cold Emailing & Why They Work [2022]

 Action — Ask for a response.

-Why it works: This method may seem similar to AIDA, but the “Comprehension” and “Conviction” aspects drive home the importance of clarity while suggesting certainty.
+Why it works: This method may seem similar to the AIDA model, but the “Comprehension” and “Conviction” aspects drive home the importance of clarity while suggesting certainty.

 Example: